Kwasniok/astra-web/README.md

     ./start.sh

-ℹ️ For convenience, this script will load all environment variables defined in `config/.env`.
+> ℹ️ For convenience this script will load all environment variables defined in `config/.env`.

-ℹ️ The default `port=8000` may be overwritten like `./start.sh 8001`.

-⚠️ All communication with the host is done via HTTP which provides **no encryption**!
-Allways route your trafic through a secure connection like a VPN or SSH tunnel to ensure your data (e.g. tokens) is protected!
+> ⚠️ Communication with the server may be done via the HTTP protocol which provides **no encryption**!
+Always route your traffic through a secure connection like a VPN or SSH tunnel to ensure critical data (e.g. key or token) is protected!

 # Web API Documentation

-Once the server is [set up](#setup) you will find the interactive web API documentation under
+Once the server is [set up](#setup) you will find the interactive web API documentation at

     http://<host>:<port>/docs

-where `<host>` is the address of the server.
-E.g. `localhost` when the server runs on the same machine.
+where `<host>` is the address of the server - e.g. `localhost` when the server runs on the same machine.

 ## How to Use the Documentation
 The documentation lists all requests by name and type.